Fold-and-cut theorem: History

 The earliest known description of a fold-and-cut problem appears in Wakoku Chiyekurabe (Mathematical Contests), a book that was published in 1721 by Kan Chu Sen in Japan.

 An 1873 article in Harper's New Monthly Magazine describes how Betsy Ross may have proposed that stars on the American flag have five points, because such a shape can easily be obtained by the fold-and-cut method.

 In the 20th century, several magicians published books containing examples of fold-and-cut problems, including Will Blyth, Harry Houdini, and Gerald Loe (1955).

 Inspired by Loe, Martin Gardner wrote about the fold-and-cut problems in Scientific American in 1960.
 Examples mentioned by Gardner include separating the red squares from the black squares of a checkerboard with one cut, and "an old paper-cutting stunt, of unknown origin" in which one cut splits a piece of paper into both a Latin cross and a set of smaller pieces that can be rearranged to spell the word "hell".
 Foreshadowing work on the general fold-and-cut theorem, he writes that "more complicated designs present formidable problems".

-The first proof of the fold-and-cut theorem, solving the problem, was published in 1999 by Erik Demaine, Martin Demaine, and Anna Lubiw.
+The first proof of the fold-and-cut theorem, solving the problem, was published in 1999 by Erik Demaine, Martin Demaine, and Anna Lubiw and was solved using straight skeleton method.